antonijevicevadragana/jobAds-php/README.md

 2. Create a database called `joblistings`
 3. Import the `joblistings.sql` file into your database
 4. Rename `config/_db.php` to `config/db.php` amd update with your credentials
-5. Run compose install to set up the autoloading
+5. Run `composer install` to set up the autoloading
 6. Set your document root to the public directory

 <h3 align="left">Setting the Document Root</h3>